bentoBAUX/Parallax-Mapping-with-Self-Shadowing/README.md

-# Physically Based Parallax Occlusion Mapping with Self-Shadowing
+# Parallax Occlusion Mapping with Self-Shadowing

  <p align="center">
    <a href="https://youtu.be/XEOFwgZYHSo">